colinmollenhour/Cm_Cache_Backend_Redis/README.md

 ## Release Notes

+ - Mar 1, 2012: Using latest Credis_Client which adds auto-reconnect for standalone mode.
  - Feb 15, 2012: Changed from using separate keys for data, tags and mtime to a single hash per key.
  - Nov 10, 2011: Changed from using phpredis and redisent to Credis (which wraps phpredis).
 Implemented pipelining.